quietfanatic/dirt/README.md

    anything else in this repo.
- - uni: Some random universal stuff that doesn't depend on anything else, including array and string classes that are faster than the STL's, a tiny callback reference type, modern assertions, UTF-8/UTF-16 conversion routines, and an IRI class.
+ - uni: Some random universal stuff that doesn't depend on anything else, including array and string classes that are faster than the STL's, a tiny callback reference type, modern assertions, and UTF-8/UTF-16 conversion routines.
+ - iri: A lightweight International Resource Identifier class.
  - ayu: A data language, a C++ reflection and serialization system, and a resource management system.
  - geo: A math and geometry library including vectors, ranges, matrixes, and